 That type of pocket knife is only one style, of which the others you will find further on in the page.
 Which brings me to my next point; what you’ll find here?

 Well, we’ll have a huge range of hints and tip on what is the best pocket knife to buy, where to get them and what’s handy to have once you’ve decided upon a style.
 We hope to give you the best lowdown on the best pocket knives so that you can make an honest and good decision.
-We’re all about landing you with a top pocket knife, so make sure you check out below for our pocket knife reviews.
+So make sure you check out below for our pocket knife reviews.

 Different Types of Pocket Knives